 Canon PowerShot G1X Mark III sensor

 In the fixed-lens premium compact market, the smaller 1in-type sensor rules, but it’s revealing to compare the relative sensor sizes.
 The 1in-type used in Sony’s RX100 series, the Lumix LX10 / LX15 or Canon’s other current PowerShot G cameras measures 13.2×8.8mm.
 This gives the 1in sensor roughly four times the surface area of the 1/2.3in sensors commonly used in smartphones and more basic compact or super-zoom cameras.
-But in contrast, Canon’s APS-C sensors measure 22.3×14.9mm, giving them almost three times the surface area of 1in-type sensors.
-APS-C is also comfortably larger than the 1.5in-type sensor used in the earlier G1X Mark II which measured 18.7×12.5mm.
-It’s also worth remembering only Sony’s RX100 Mark V and RX10 IV feature embedded phase-detect AF on their 1in sensors, leaving all the other 1in models to rely on contrast-based AF only.
-So in terms of sensor size and broad coverage autofocus, the Canon G1X Mark III is pretty unique.
+But in contrast, Canon’s APSC sensors measure 22.3×14.9mm, giving them almost three times the surface area of 1in-type sensors.
+APSC is also comfortably larger than the 1.5in-type sensor used in the earlier G1X Mark II which measured 18.7×12.5mm.
+It’s also worth remembering Sony’s RX100 Mark V is the only 1in model to feature embedded phase-detect AF on its sensor, leaving all the other 1in models to rely on contrast-based AF only.
+So in terms of sensor size and broad coverage phase-detect autofocus, the Canon G1X Mark III is pretty unique.